stone-coding/CS5200Group5/README.md

 ### **3. Browser Usage Tips**
 - Open **two different browsers** (e.g., Chrome and Edge).
 - Use one browser for **admin** access and the other for **tenant** access.
 - Do **not** use the same browser for both admin and tenant logins, as session conflicts may occur, causing the application to crash.
+- Once user terminated a lease, the admin must delete the lease history to keep the next lease not crash.

 ---